tari-project/tari/RFC/src/RFC-0305_ValidatorNodeInstructions.md

 }
 ```

+On receipt of an instruction, the [validator node] MUST authenticate the caller by validating the caller signature.

-On receipt of an _authenticated_ instruction, the validator committee node performs the following checks:
+Once the instruction is authenticated , the validator committee node performs the following actions:
+1. Deserialize the instruction body;
-1. The instruction is well-formed and all required fields are present.
+2. check that the instruction is well-formed and all required fields are present;
-2. The `contract_id` is managed by the validator and the contract has been initialized.
+3. check the `contract_id` is managed by the validator and the contract has been initialized;
-3. The `template_id` and `function_id` exist within the contract.
+4. check the `template_id` and `function_id` exist within the contract;
-4. A validator MUST verify the [bearer_token] authorizes the execution of the instruction against the [contract] interface.
+5. MUST verify the [bearer_token] authorizes the execution of the instruction against the [contract] interface;
-   * The instruction MUST be discarded if the [bearer_token] is revoked.
+   * instruction MUST be discarded if the [bearer_token] is revoked;
-   * The grantee in the [bearer_token] MUST match the public key in the [Instruction Authentication].
+   * grantee in the [bearer_token] MUST match the public key in the [Instruction Authentication];
-   * The [bearer_token] MUST be valid for the provided `contract_id`.
+   * [bearer_token] MUST be valid for the provided `contract_id`;
-   * The [bearer_token] MUST be valid for the invoked function scope/s and function arguments.
+   * [bearer_token] MUST be valid for the invoked function scope/s and function arguments.
-5. Check if the instruction already exists in the mempool, if so, discard the instruction.
+6. check if the instruction already exists in the mempool, if so, discard the instruction;
     * Instruction uniqueness can be determined by hashing the authenticated message body.
-6. Store the instruction in the mempool, and propagate the authentication and instruction messages to other validators
-   in the committee.
+7. store the instruction in the mempool;
+8. and lastly, propagate the authentication and instruction messages to other validators in the committee.

 ### Submission of Instructions to a Validator Node Committee